The Subtle Art of Authentic Living

 • Hope and Renewal

-• Whether through mindfulness, prayer, or grounding practices, individuals learn to refill the well of hope and return to a centered, coherent state.
+• Through mindfulness, prayer, or grounding, people refill hope and return to a centered state.

 • Choice and Readiness